Equatorial Telescope Mounts: The Basics

 The primary structure of a GEM is a T-shape, with the right ascension axis at the lower diagonal position, and the declination axis on top.
 The telescope is placed on the DEC axis, with a counterweight attached at a balanced position on the other end.

 When the telescope is able to secure a target in place for hours at a time, you can then attach your camera and collect several long exposure images.
-This is the essentially what deep sky astrophotography is all about, and almost every other aspect is geared towards improving this tracking accuracy with techniques such as autoguiding.
+This is essentially what deep sky astrophotography is all about, and almost every other aspect is geared towards improving this tracking accuracy with techniques such as autoguiding.

 Equatorial telescope mounts come in many shapes and sizes, each having their own qualities in terms of maximum payload capacity and tracking performance.